Downsizing Diffusion Models for Cardinality Estimation

-where $p_{0t}(x|x_0)=\mathcal{N}(\frac{x_0}{k(t)},\sigma^2(T))$ is the distribution derived by perturbing $\delta_{x_0}$ for time $t$ under the same perturbation scheme.
-Again, the equal sign would exactly hold when $s_\theta (x,t)$ is the score function of some diffusion process, a condition that would almost be met if $s_\theta$ can match $\nabla \log p_{t,\alpha,\beta}(x)$ sufficiently well.\\ The above formula lays the cornerstone for our model, allowing us to estimate a probability density function at any point, and hence conduct cardinality estimation, by training $s_\theta(x,t)$ and integrating it across time and sample space.
-In \textbf{section 3} and \textbf{section 4}, we shall design the score estimator and density estimator that can finish the task in a matter of milliseconds.\\
+Theorem \ref{estimation} lays the foundation for our model, allowing us to estimate a probability density function at any point, and hence conduct cardinality estimation, by training $s_\theta(x,t)$ and integrating it across time and sample space.

+Our model, ADC, is composed of three key modules: the \textit{Score Estimator}, the \textit{Density Estimator}, and the \textit{Selectivity Estimator}.
+Sections 3 to 5 shall each be devoted to one of the estimators above.